 - Lobby the university to divest from the 'dirty' big five banks

 - Create an ethical banking and investment policy to guide future finance

 It is vital that to truly turn our backs on unsustainable living that we must take a good look at how our money is held and spent, and change to align with a more regenerative future.

-If you believe we can use our money for global sustainability, then vote for me.
+If you believe we can use our money for global sustainability, then follow me.